aus70/aus70.github.io/index.md

 * Simulated atomic-scale events with Fortran.
 * Used C, C++, Java, Scala in production.
 * Considers Python a necessary evil.
-* Currently hooked on Elixir and the PETAL stack.
+* Hooked on Elixir and the PETAL stack.

 ## Languages
 * Italian mother tongue